kobybr/puppet-apmserver/README.md

 Control if the managed package shall be *present* or *absent*

 `package_version`
-To set the specific version you want to install.
-Default: 6.5.4-1
+To set the specific version you want to install (ex.
+6.5.4).
+Default: latest

 `package_name`
 Name of the package to install.
 Default: apm-server

 `package_config_path`
 Path to the directory in which to install configuration files.
-Default: <OS dependent>
+Default: '/etc/apm-server'

 `service_ensure`
 Whether the service should be running.
 Default: *running*